Nuellity/e-commerce-fullstack/README.md

-Welcome to the e-commerce MERN (MongoDB, Express, React, Node.js) stack app repository!
+Welcome to the e-commerce MERN (MongoDB, Express, React, Node.js) stack app repository.

 This project is designed to provide a full-stack e-commerce solution using the MERN stack.
 The app includes features such as product management, shopping cart, order processing, and payment integration.